-We rely on technology to simplify many daily activities in our lives – from knowing exactly when the bus will arrive at the bus-stop to keeping in touch with our family and friends 24/7 to getting our favourite dinner served to us at our doorstep after a long day at work.
+And why not.
+We increasingly rely on technology to simplify many daily activities in our lives today – from knowing exactly when the bus will arrive at the bus-stop to keeping in touch with our family and friends 24/7 to getting our favourite dinner served to us at our doorstep after a long day at work.

-Using complex algorithms, robo-advisors are able to simplify the process of assessing an individual’s risk profile, selecting a suitable and diversified basket of investments catered to the individual and managing his or her investment portfolio.
+Using complex algorithms, robo-advisors are able to simplify the process of assessing an individual’s risk profile, select a suitable and diversified basket of investments catered to the individual and manage his or her investment portfolio through market and lifecycles.

-This reduces any instances of conflicts of interest with a human financial advisor, plugs potential knowledge gaps that many younger, inexperienced or uninterested investors may have as well as even out the playing field by offering access to professional portfolio management, via its complex algorithms.
+This reduces any instances of conflicts of interest that a human financial advisor may introduce, plugs potential knowledge gaps that many younger, inexperienced or uninterested investors may have as well as even out the playing field by offering access to professional portfolio management via its complex algorithms.

-Its algorithms not only put investors on equal footing, it also minimises human intervention within its entire value chain, and thereby reducing cost for its investors.
+A robo-advisor’s algorithms not only put investors on equal footing, it also minimises human intervention within its entire value chain, and thereby reducing cost for its investors via lower management fees.
 That being said, most robo-advisors still offer good customer service support and employ highly skilled fund managers and programmers.
 What’s even better is that robo-advisors may also offer no minimum investment amount, no lock-up of funds and no withdrawal (sales) charges.

 We decide to test out Singapore-based StashAway to find out easy (or difficult) it is to start out, and what we can expect in terms of service standards and investment methodologies.
 Below is a walkthrough of our sign-up process, complete with screenshots and learnings.